1. Introduction

 into StorageObjectData

-Deploy the function, using the dotnet3
+Deploy the function using trigger-event

-runtime and trigger-event, trigger-resource
+and trigger-resource

 flags:

-gcloud functions deploy hello-gcs-function \ --runtime dotnet3 \ --entry-point HelloGcs.Function \ --trigger-event google.storage.object.finalize \ --trigger-resource ${BUCKET_NAME} \ --allow-unauthenticated
+gcloud functions deploy hello-gcs-function \ --allow-unauthenticated \ --entry-point HelloGcs.Function \ --gen2 \ --region us-central1 \ --runtime dotnet6 \ --trigger-event google.storage.object.finalize \ --trigger-resource ${BUCKET_NAME}

 After a couple of minutes, the function should be visible in Cloud Console: